She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “No,” he said gently.
 “I don’t think you are.”

-“We don’t accept money.”
+“We don’t take money.”

 “It’s a good thing I wasn’t offering money.”

-That surprised her.
+That startled her.

 “Are you rich?”

-Mariana shut her eyes briefly.
-“Joao.”
+Mariana closed her eyes briefly.

 “Yes,” he said.
-“Uncomfortably so.”
+“Embarrassingly.”

-The child considered this.
+The boy considered this.

 “You look like the mayor.”

-“I’m much less useful than a mayor.”
+“I’m less useful than the mayor,” Augusto replied.

-Augusto took that as permission to go on.
+He took it as permission to continue.

 Mariana stared at him.